Krutsch/html-bundle/README.md

 > A very simple zero-config bundler for HTML files.
 The idea is to use HTML as Single File Components, because HTML can already include `<style>` and `<script>` Elements.
 Additionally, `TypeScript` can be used as inline or referenced script in HTML.

+## Disclaimer

+- This package relies heavily on `RegEx`.
+It is probably not production ready and might not work for a special combination of imports.

 ## Installation and Usage

 ```properties